Detect Deprecated Kubernetes APIs Before Upgrading

 How does Pluto help prevent Helm upgrade failures?

-Pluto flags deprecated or removed APIs used in Helm charts before deployment, preventing runtime failures caused by missing or outdated apiVersion
+Pluto flags deprecated or removed APIs used in Helm charts before deployment, preventing runtime failures caused by missing or outdated apiVersions.

 Can Pluto be used in CI/CD pipelines?